tyap-lyap/kitsun/README.md

 - Minecraft Updates publisher

 ## Usage
-You need to setup VPS with java 17 or above, download the latest Kitsun build [here](https://maven.pinkgoosik.ru/ru/pinkgoosik/kitsun/latest), and run **nohup java -jar kitsun-latest.jar &** command, then put bot token into secrets.json and run the command again.
+Invite link of the most recent bot instance [here](https://discord.com/oauth2/authorize?client_id=887335279889891409&scope=bot&permissions=3072), or you can make your own for this you need to setup VPS with java 17 or above, download the latest Kitsun build [here](https://maven.pinkgoosik.ru/ru/pinkgoosik/kitsun/latest), and run **nohup java -jar kitsun-latest.jar &** command, then put bot token into secrets.json and run the command again.